-(Revised: 08/2015)
+(Revised: 06/2021)

-At year-end, departments (including agencies) must prepare a Report No. 14, Report of Accounts Outside the State Treasury, and form STD.
-445,.
-The Report No. 14 must include any account outside the centralized State Treasury System (CTS) in which state money is deposited or must indicate that there are no accounts to report.
-Department of Finance (Finance), Fiscal Systems and Consulting Unit (FSCU) approval (See SAM section 8002) or statutory authority is required to maintain accounts outside of the CTS.19462 16305.2.
+AAgencies/departments must submit a Report No. 14, Report of Accounts Outside the State Treasury (form STD.
+445), to report accounts outside the Centralized State Treasury System (CTS) in which state money is deposited or must indicate that there are no accounts to report.
+SAM section 8002 provides detailed information on accounts outside the CTS.
+Agencies/departments may be authorized by statute or by approval from the Department of Finance, Fiscal Systems and Consulting Unit (FSCU) to maintain accounts outside of the CTS.
+SAM section19462 and Government Code section 16305.2 provide additional information on bank accounts.

+Requirements for Completing Report No. 14

+Agencies/departments must follow the following requirements to complete Report No. 14:

+Submit the original Report No. 14 in FI$Cal, annually to the State Treasurer’s Office (STO).
+Submit one Report No. 14 per agency/department.
+For information on the year-end report due dates, see SAM section 7930.
+For information on year-end report distribution requirements, see SAM section 7951.

+Submit a copy of the FI$Cal gererated Report No. 14 to the State Controller’s Office (SCO) with the year-end reports if reporting an account outside the CTS.

+If no accounts exist outside the CTS, do not submit the copy to SCO.
+Instead, indicate in the year-end certification letter that “No accounts exist outside the State Treasury”.

+All Report No. 14’s must include the following information:

+Tax identification number(s) under which the accounts were or could be established

+Agency/department name, address, organization/business unit code

+Fiscal year-end date

-Each Report 14 shall nclude the tax identification number(s) under which the accounts were or could be established, department name, address, organization code, fiscal year-end date, signature, name and title of officer signing the report, contact telephone number and date signed.
-Only one Report No. 14 per department shall be submitted.
+Signature, name, and title of the officer signing the report, contact telephone number, and date signed.

-If no accounts exist outside the CTS, indicate “No accounts outside State Treasury” on the Report 14.

-When there are accounts outside of the CTS, the Report No. 14 shall include the following:
+When there are accounts outside the CTS, the Report No. 14 shall include the following:

 Account title and number appearing on bank/savings and loan/other depository statement.

-Type of account (savings, checking, ZBA, certificate of deposits, investment, etc.).
+Type of account (savings, checking, Zero Balance Account* (ZBA), certificate of deposits, investment, etc.).

-Brief description and purpose of account.
+Brief description and purpose of the account.
 Must be consistent with the purpose approved by Finance, FSCU or authorized by law.

-Name and address of depository and branch.
+Name and address of the depository and branch.

-“Finance approval” and date or specific statutory authority.
+The “Finance approval” and date or specific statutory authority.

-Bank balance of account as of June 30.
+The bank balance of the account as of June 30.
 If the account was closed during the reporting period, include “N/A” and the date when the account was closed.

-Indicate whether the account is collateralized or if collateral is not required.
+Indicate whether the account is collateralized or if the collateral is not required.

+* ZBA is a type of account held outside the CTS in which a balance of zero is maintained by automatically transferring funds into the CTS daily.
+No other withdrawal of funds or disbursements will be made from the ZBA.

+Periodic Review of Accounts Outside the CTS

-Accounts outside the CTS shall be reviewed periodically to ensure compliance with Finance approval and/or legal authority.
-If the account was approved by Finance and there is a need to update any conditions of the approval, including the purpose of the account or the banking information, a new request for approval must be submitted to Finance FSCU.
+Agencies/departments will review the ccounts outside the CTS periodically during the fiscal year to ensure compliance with Finance approval and/or legal authority.

+A new request for approval must be submitted to FSCU if Finance approved the account, and there is a need to update any conditions of the approval, including the purpose of the account or the banking information (see SAM section 8002).

+Certification of Report No. 14

-The department head or designee that is at least one level above both legal and administrative functions is required to certify under penalty of perjury all information stated on the Report No. 14 is true and correct and the use of the account(s) is consistent with Finance approval or as authorized by law.
-A designee shall only be allowed to certify Report No. 14 in the absence of the department head.
+The agency/department head or designee is required to certify under penalty of perjury all information stated on Report No. 14 is true and correct, and the use of the account(s) is consistent with Finance approval or as authorized by law.

+.

-The certification also affirms the deposited funds will be adequately collateralized throughout the year in accordance with law.
+The certification also affirms the deposited funds will be adequately collateralized throughout the year in accordance with the law.
 For additional information regarding the security and collateral requirements, consult with the State Treasurer’s Office (STO).

-The original Report No. 14 must be sent to the STO and a copy must be sent to the State Controller’s Office by August 20.